 Projects will leverage private investments to revitalize downtowns across the state

 “Each project must provide at least a dollar-for-dollar cash-match,” said Michael Wagler, state coordinator for the Main Street Iowa program.
-“In total, these projects will actually leverage more than nine times the state’s investment into bricks and mortar rehabilitation that will have a significant economic impact within each district.”
+“In total, these projects will actually leverage significantly more than the state’s investment into bricks and mortar rehabilitation.
+This investment will have a significant economic impact within each district.”

 For more information about the Main Street Iowa Challenge Grant program, contact Michael Wagler at 515.348.6184 or email@example.com.